byceps/byceps/docs/concepts/scopes.rst

 Each brand is part of the :ref:`global <scope-global>` scope.

-Entities that belong to the brand scope include orga flags, terms of service versions, news channels, boards, :ref:`parties <scope-party>`, and optionally snippets.
+Entities that belong to the brand scope include:

+- email settings
+- orga flags
+- :ref:`parties <scope-party>`
+- :ref:`sites <scope-site>`
+- news channels
+- boards
+- brand-specific snippets
+- terms of service versions

 .. _scope-party: